shpyro/landing-page/README.md

 # Odin-landing-page
-Landing page from scratch, following THe Odin Project course
+Landing page from scratch, following The Odin Project course.